MLH-Fellowship/mock-take-home-project/README.md

-# Cracking the Coding Interview - APIs
+# Mock Take Home Project - APIs

-This repository is used for the Cracking the Coding Interview - APIs.
-We'll be covering how to build an API during this session, with the chance for you to work in small teams to build solutions to a number of test cases.
+This template repository will be used for the Mock Take Home Project.
+Every time you push a change, a set of tests will be run against your code.

+You can chose to write this in JavaScript or Python.
+There will be 4 tests for each language, meaning there will be 8 tests.
+You only need to get 4 tests from the same language to pass.
+You're welcome to complete this in both languages to get additional practice!

 ## Prompt

 We're going to be building an API for a Sports Hub.
 They want to track daily sport activities record, for example running or cycling times.

-We need an API that can process the track records to our database.
+We need an API that can process the track records.
 We'll need to build one!

 ## Track Record